← All help articles

 Help article

-ThoughtCite scores every draft with two independent numbers: LinkedIn Feed Score (LFS) and AEO Citation Score (ACS).
-Keep them separate when making edits.
+ThoughtCite can score drafts with two independent proof-loop signals: LinkedIn Feed Score (LFS) and AEO Citation Score (ACS).
+Keep them separate when making edits, and do not confuse them with the core positioning.

 These are decision-support scores, not guarantees.
 A high score does not guarantee reach, engagement, ranking, or citation.
 A lower score can still be worth publishing if the idea is timely, personal, or strategically important.